-The food security situation in Hawd and Addun pastoral livelihoods of central regions continued to deteriorate as a result of cumulative effects of seven consecutive seasons of poor rainfall performance, high cereal prices and worsening civil security.
-These pastoral areas experience severe water shortages and drastic deterioration in pasture conditions, which resulted in poor livestock body condition; low to none kidding /calving level for all species; limited number of saleable animals and significantly reduced herd sizes for all species (Hawd: camel - 40% of baseline and sheep - 18 % of baseline; Addun: camel - 29% of baseline and sheep/goat - 19 % of baseline).
-The food security situation is exacerbated by increasing displacement and a temporary halt in humanitarian aid due to worsening civil security.
-Poor households are relying on distress coping strategies to access food (food loans, collection of firewood/building materials, migration to main villages and towns, etc.
+The food security situation in Hawd and Addun pastoral livelihoods of central regions continued to deteriorate as a result of cumulative effects of 7 consecutive seasons of poor rainfall performance, high prices of cereals and worsening civil security.
+These pastoral areas experience severe water shortages and drastic deterioration in pasture conditions, which resulted in poor livestock body condition; low to none kidding /calving level for all species; limited number of saleable animals and significantly reduced herd sizes for all species (in Hawd: camel - 40% of baseline and sheep - 18% of baseline; Addun: camel - 29% of baseline and sheep - 19% of baseline).
+On the other hand, food and livelihood security of agropastoralists and pastoralists in Cowpea Belt and Coastal Deeh has significantly improved following normal rainfall performance in Deyr '09/10 resulting in improved crop production (maize and cowpea).